abhinavrai10/abhinavrai10/README.md

 ## A Little Bit About Me :sunglasses:

-I am a self-taught Frontend React Developer with a background in Computer Science.
-I specialized in creating accessible websites.
-I have worked on projects involving HTML, CSS, JavaScript, and React.
-I have also been working on projects involving Redux and NextJS.
-I have solved many <a href="https://www.frontendmentor.io/" target="_blank">Frontend Mentor</a> challenges.

-My strength is my ability to create accessible websites.
-My focus is to continue working on expanding my skills and knowledge through real-world experience while working with cutting edge technologies.
+I am a data-driven problem solver with a passion for leveraging data to drive business outcomes.
+I have spent some time developing my skills in business analytics, data manipulation, and data structures.
+My experience involves building compelling reports on top of structured data models using tools such as Microsoft Power BI and Excel, and I leveraged my skills in Python and SQL to manipulate and analyze data.

+As I continue to grow my skills and expertise, I am eager to collaborate with others and contribute to meaningful projects in the field of data analytics.
+Whether it's developing new data models, creating innovative visualizations, or uncovering insights that drive business growth, I am committed to using my skills to make a positive impact.

-**I recommend looking through the pinned repositories which showcase my current skills.**
+**I recommend looking through the recent pinned repositories which showcase my current skills.**

 I spend my free time playing Chess.

 ## Technical Skills & Tools

-- [HTML](https://developer.mozilla.org/en-US/docs/Web/html) - The building block of the web.
-No website can survive without this.
-- [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - The styling language for the web.
+- [Python](https://www.python.org/) - Python is a programming language that lets you work quickly and integrate systems more effectively..
+- [PowerBI](https://powerbi.microsoft.com/en-au/) - Power BI is an interactive data visualization software product.
+- [MySQL](https://www.mysql.com/) - MySQL is an open-source relational database management system.
 - [Git](https://git-scm.com/) - Track the history of my projects.
 It allows me to break things with no worries.
-- [Sass](https://sass-lang.com/) - CSS pre-processor.
-It helps me organize my stylesheets while still compiling them into a single CSS file.
-- [React](https://reactjs.org/) - A JavaScript library for building user interfaces.
-- [JavaScript](https://developer.mozilla.org/en-US/docs/Web/javascript) - Programming language for the web browsers.
 - [Powershell](https://learn.microsoft.com/en-us/powershell/) - I use this to work with Git and to install NPM packages.
 - [Visual Studio Code](https://code.visualstudio.com/) - Code editor.
 I love this tool.
 It has everything that I need to write code.